Employment and Contract Opportunities

 EMPLOYMENT OPPORTUNITY:

-The Wayne County Probate and Juvenile Court is seeking to fill an opening for a permanent, part-time Magistrate.
-The minimum starting salary for this position is $37.94 per hour, but a higher starting wage is negotiable based upon prior relevant experience.
-This position serves at the pleasure of the Judge.
+The Wayne County Probate and Juvenile Court is seeking to fill an immediate opening for a full-time, permanent Probation Officer 1.
+The minimum starting salary for this position is $22.57 per hour, but a higher starting wage is negotiable based upon prior relevant experience.
+This position serves at the pleasure of the Judge and reports to the Chief Probation Officer.

-7. Any other duties which the Judge may assign.
+- Any other duties which the Judge, Magistrates, and/or Chief Probation Officer may assign.

 THE WAYNE COUNTY PROBATE AND JUVENILE COURT IS AN EQUAL OPPORTUNITY EMPLOYER.